 The Old course at St Andrews has been recognised by the Guinness Book of records as the oldest golf course in the world.

-You can not simply phone and request a time on the St Andrews Old course, there are very specific ways to secure a guaranteed time which we explain separately.
-Advance bookings open in August the year before play.
+You can not simply phone and request a tee-time on the St Andrews Old course, there are very specific ways to secure a guaranteed Old course tee-time which we explain separately.
+Advance bookings for the St Andrews Old course open in August the year before play.

 Muirfield only accepts visitors on Tuesdays and Thursdays, with all times being morning tee-offs.
 Muirfield have a very easy to use website which shows current availability of tee-times.
-Bookings may open up to 15 months in advance of the day of play.
+Bookings may open well over a year in advance of the day of play.
+2019 tee-times at Muirfield became available at the end of March 2018.

 Greywalls Hotel, directly adjacent to Muirfield, may also have limited Muirfield tee-times available to residents.
 These are normally for Mondays or Fridays only and are available as a 3 night dinner, bed and breakfast package at Greywalls.
 Golfers on this package do not have access to the Muirfield clubhouse.